orquillaspretche-a11y/Plant-Species-Image-Classification/README.md

 **Description:** A leafy vegetable with loose, tender leaves that do not form a head.
 Commonly used in salads and sandwiches, it has a mild flavor and is rich in vitamins A, C, and K.

+<h1>Reflection Questions:</h1>

+Answer the following questions based on your experience:

+1. How did the number of images per class affect your model’s accuracy?

+2. Which plant species were most commonly misclassified and why?

+3. How did changing the epochs, batch size, or learning rate affect the training results?

+4. What challenges did you encounter during dataset collection and labeling?

+5. If you were to improve your model, what specific changes would you make and why?